Top Kids & Money Articles

 But, if you are determined to give your child a car, read how this dad of 12 kids did it.
 Every one of his kids received a car, but it was given in a very unusual and money-smart way!

 Can kids earn a college education without debt?

 Scholarships are plentiful and aren’t only for academic excellence.
-In the book we share how we helped our kids build great high school resumes that enabled them to win lots of scholarship money and opened many university doors.
+In the largest chapter of our MoneySmart Family System book, we share how we helped our kids build great high school resumes that enabled them to win lots of scholarship money and opened many university doors.

 How should you respond to your adult children when they need help with a financial problem?